 August 12 is World Elephant Day.
+These animals play a vital role in their ecosystems and contribute to tourism and community incomes in many areas.
+Unfortunately, with only 40,000-50,000 left in the wild, this species is classified as endangered.
 To help mark the day and celebrate the wonderful animal that is the elephant, here are 12 facts about elephants you might not know about.

 12 Facts About Elephants You Might Not Know About